 WP 5: Dissemination, Exploitation & Communication

-Science communication will play a key role in CHAMELEON, both for schools and for the public.
+Science communication and education will play a key role in CHAMELEON, both for the school context and for the public.

 Astrophysics is a STEM discipline par excellence, making use of expertise from various fields (physics, maths, chemistry, biology, geography, high-tech, engineering, …).
 Moreover, as a subject triggering the imagination – and even raising philosophical questions – it has the potential to raise interest in STEM disciplines.
 Therefore, the development of STE(A)M projects linked to topics in Astrophysics is a useful endeavour, both for school education and for reaching a larger segment of society through public outreach.